RocketDerp/April14_2025/Grim_Blunt/Grim_July13_2025_Fatal.md

  &nbsp;

- # Fatal Stategies
+ # Fatal Strategies

 The grim blunt *Fatal Strategies* is that Jean B was correct.
 We can't stop this, especially not USA of my lifetime / before climate change 2045 becomes more seriously realized.

 Americans will die for their fiction.
 To me, this is about fiction vs. nonfiction, and what has happened in July 2025 alone has shown how addicted social media consumers (electric media users, people who "read the news" and read social media content, which are entertangled).. will die for and harm others for entertainment.

 That's why I mentioned Palestine before, Mecca is a Quran theme park as Disney has content theme parks.
 There is no supernatural.
-Quran and Mecca are the *newest*, at year 630, of the Levant enteratinment *heaven awaits* science fiction storytelling media empires.
+Quran and Mecca are the *newest*, at year 630, of the Levant entertainment *heaven awaits* science fiction storytelling media empires.
 And Rupert Murdoch was building one close to, that complemented Disney (and George Lucas and Fox / The Simpsons / etc converged on Disney)...

 ### Pandemic 2019 not Hypothetical

 The [August 24, 2018 Johns Hopkins University and George Washington University](https://www.bbc.com/news/world-us-canada-45294192) only focused on a tiny amount of Twitter since year 2014, but the evidence was real, the IP addresses and browser footprints validated.
-Facebook, Reddit, etc not checked at all in this report,and [only 1% of social accounts were recognized as Russian IRA](https://www.washingtonpost.com/technology/2023/04/16/russia-disinformation-discord-leaked-documents/) (and whatever other names and organizatons and Steve Bannon / Rupert Murdoch / Elon Musk / whoever partnerships).
+Facebook, Reddit, etc not checked at all in this report,and [only 1% of social accounts were recognized as Russian IRA](https://www.washingtonpost.com/technology/2023/04/16/russia-disinformation-discord-leaked-documents/) (and whatever other names and organizations and Steve Bannon / Rupert Murdoch / Elon Musk / whoever partnerships).

 &nbsp;

 ### October 7 2023 Terrorism not Hypothetical

-An inteligence faiure on the scale of September 11, 2001 was not hypothetical, it really happened on Putin's birthday in year 2023.
+An intelligence failure on the scale of September 11, 2001 was not hypothetical, it really happened on Putin's birthday in year 2023.

 &nbsp;